civicrm/civicrm-dev-docs/docs/extensions/civix.md

       _myextension_civix_civicrm_entityTypes($entityTypes);
     }
     ```

-    Starting from `civix` v18.02.0, this hook is automatically added when you generate a new extension.
+    (Starting from `civix` v18.02.0, this hook is automatically added when you generate a new extension.)

-    But if you began your extension before v18.02.0 then you'll need to manually implement this hook by adding the code above (and changing `myextension` to your extension's short name).

-1. Re-install your extension.

-    ```bash
-    $ cv ext:uninstall org.example.myextension
-    $ cv ext:enable org.example.myextension
-    ```

-Now your entity should be ready to use.
-Try it out with `cv api MyEntity.create` and `cv api MyEntity.get`.
-Then [add some tests](#generate-test).

 ### Add a database upgrader, installer and uninstaller {:#generate-upgrader}